 How to start your own Print-On-Demand store

-In this section, we will give you a step by step breakdown of how to start your print-on-demand e-commerce store.
+In this section, we will give you a step-by-step breakdown of how to start your print-on-demand e-commerce store.
 This is by means no easy task, but by following this guide you will be able to get most of the legwork out of the way.

 Step 1: Figure out your product niche

 This is by far the most important step when you're trying to set up your e-commerce store.
 Picking the right niche can more or less make or break your online business.
 You want to pick a niche in which you are most likely to succeed.
 It helps to pick something you like because you will have knowledge about the subject and not get bored when things get a little slow (and believe me, every business starting goes through a period of a lull).
-Think about your favourite sport, or your eating habits and try to recognise a pattern that might be useful in helping you figure out what other people could be interested in as well.
+Think about your favorite sport, or your eating habits and try to recognize a pattern that might be useful in helping you figure out what other people could be interested in as well.